BROCK LESNAR ON PRO MMA RADIO | Muscle & Fitness

 We pitted brawlers of past and present to determine who has the best body in the business.Read article

 Will the 45 year old Couture be able to use his experience and superior game planning to defeat the younger, stronger, faster wrestler and retain the title?
-For Brock’s thoughts on the fight, his record-setting appearance on ESPN’s E60 and his training to dethrone the champ, make sure to tune in tonight.
+For Brock’s thoughts on the fight, his record-setting appearance on ESPN’s E60 and his training to dethrone the champ, make sure to tune in on Monday night.

-For a deeper look inside Couture and Lesnar’s training camps, you can check out the December issue of our brother mag FLEX, on sale November 10.
-You can also find behind-the-scenes video from those two photo shoots in the coming weeks at flexonline.com.
+For an up-close look inside Couture and Lesnar’s training camps check out the December issue of FLEX magazine, on sale November 10, and make sure to check Flexonline in the coming weeks for behind-the-scenes video from those two photo shoots.